Cold Chain Compliance Requirements for Food Transport in Australia

 Australia New Zealand Food Standards Code

 Food Standard 3.2.2 under the Australia New Zealand Food Standards Code sets out requirements for food businesses to maintain safe temperatures during storage and transport.
-It requires that potentially hazardous foods are kept at 5 degrees Celsius or below (or 60 degrees Celsius or above for hot foods) unless you can demonstrate through a scientific assessment that other temperatures are safe.
+It requires that potentially hazardous foods are kept at 5 degrees Celsius or below, otherwise 60 degrees Celsius or above for hot foods.

 HACCP (Hazard Analysis and Critical Control Points)

 HACCP is the internationally recognised food safety management framework and is widely adopted across the Australian food industry.
-For transport operators, implementing a HACCP plan means identifying where temperature risks can occur during transit, putting controls in place to prevent them, and keeping records that demonstrate those controls are working.
+Implementing a HACCP plan, means identifying where temperature risks can occur during transit and allows for transport operators to put in place the necessary controls to prevent these risks while keeping organised records that demonstrate that the controls are working.

 Many of the major supermarket chains and food manufacturers in Australia will now only work with transport providers who have a documented HACCP plan in place.
 It has moved from being a best practice to a commercial necessity.